 Small peer practice triads formed during the course have continued meeting regularly, honing their skills through collaborative coaching.
 Some participants have gone on to pursue a professional credential with the International Coaching Federation.
 One team of UMCRM coaches hosts periodic refresher training sessions to review the CAST course content and provide opportunities for peers to share what they are learning through coaching practice.
 Twelve UMCRM coaches shared their services by offering 3 free hour-long coaching sessions to attendees of the biannual UMCRM National Gathering in January 2025, donating more than 90 hours of coaching in support of fellow UMC camp and retreat ministry leaders.
 Each of those sessions carried forward the spirit and skills fostered by the original CAST class.

 “The Coach Approach Skills Training is the #1 thing I’ve done to enhance a skill set I didn’t even realize I had,” said Suzanne Akins, Director of Camping & Retreats at Epworth by the Sea (South GA).
-“I use what I learned almost daily in my natural “habitat,” but I also use it professionally as I coach clients, staff, friends, mentees, etc., in working towards my certification.
-I wouldn’t hesitate to tell ANY camp leader to make the time for this training!”
+“I use what I learned almost daily in my natural “habitat,” but I also use it professionally as I coach clients, staff, friends, mentees, etc., in working towards my certification.”

-“CAST put words and structure to so much of the transformational leadership I've experienced in camp ministry in a way that I can better practice for myself, share with others, and translate to a variety of contexts,” added Cameron Jones, Director of Communications & Program Advancement for North Georgia Camp & Retreat Ministries.
+“CAST put words and structure to so much of the transformational leadership I've experienced in camp ministry in a way that I can better practice for myself, share with others, and translate to a variety of contexts.” –Cameron Jones, Director of Communications & Program Advancement, North Georgia Camp & Retreat Ministries.

 “The approach that each person is “creative, resourceful and whole” empowers my coaching process and has benefited the way I understand myself and others.
 It’s the human condition to say we want to do things (reach a goal, change a habit, etc.) but never get around to it.
-This style of coaching helps people to move through our obstacles and take the action God is calling us to,” observes Jen Burch, Director of Communications & Community Engagement for the UMCRM Association.
+This style of coaching helps people to move through our obstacles and take the action God is calling us to.” –Jen Burch, Director of Communications & Community Engagement, UMCRM Association

 Because of one generous gift, a community of trained, compassionate leaders now brings this mindset to ministries across the country.
 And because of UMCRM’s wide network and collaborative spirit, that impact is multiplying—quietly and powerfully.